mdthh/LmcMail/README.md

 The rendered output of the `$nameOrModel` view model is captured in the variable `message` which is passed to the layout view model.

 A default template `mail/layout` is supplied.
 The layout template can be modified using the `setLayoutTemplate()` method.
-Alternatively, the 'mail/layout' entry in the View Manager template map can be overridden to point to your template.
+Alternatively, the `mail/layout` entry in the View Manager template map can be overridden to point to your template.

+View Helpers can be used in views.
+A common use case is to use `$this->url()` to render a link to your application.

 #### Use alternate View Resolved and View Helper Manager